 Who will participate in the study?

-Partner schools doing the Franklin Scholars programme in the 19/20 academic year, will have the choice to ‘opt in’ to this study.
+Ten schools (see below) have agreed to be included in the study.
 Within those schools, we will ask for permission to include all Year 7 and Year 10 students in our study.
 Students do not have to participate in the programme, if they don’t want to.
 Each student will be sent home with a parental consent form and students (as well as entire schools) can opt out of the study at any time.

 What is the timeline of the study?